-Trust is a variable that is often referred to by contract officers in terms of believing that a design consultant can complete a given project, but is less often quantified or explored in terms of the relationship between owner and consultant.
+Trust is a variable that is often referred to by contract officers in terms of believing that a design consultant can complete a given project in a manner that is consistent with the owner's goals and with the technical requirements of the project, but trust is less often quantified or explored in terms of the relationship between owner and consultant.
 This lack of attention is addressed in the current study by bringing trust out as a focus of the QBS relationship.
 Specifically, the study examined how close the trust relationship was between the owners and the design team.

 In contrast to any of the other factors examined in this study, the trust variable appears to be one that receives consistently high scores from the design team.
 There appears to be a high level of trust in each of the trust factor variables that were studied.
-Although this trust relationship may not be exclusive to QBS procurement relationships, it is valued highly by QBSfocused teams and is considered a significant benefit by these organizations.
+Although this trust relationship may not be exclusive to QBS procurement relationships, it is valued highly by QBS-focused teams and is considered a significant benefit by these organizations.